top of page

 Drag on returns

 Of course, you could increase the number of years held in a cash buffer to cater to the scenario we witnessed at the turn of the century.
 But this would then have a more significant drag on investment returns when the markets rise (which they do more often than not).
-Around 8% of the overall retirement pot in our example is missing out on investment growth, typically earning lower rates in cash.
+Around 8%- 12% of the overall retirement pot in our cash buffer examples above is missing out on investment growth, typically earning lower rates in cash.

 Solving sequencing risk?